FredDude2004/jukebox/README.md

 BASIC_AUTH_PASSWORD='password' # change this to whatever you want
 ```

-For setting a secure database key you can generate one like this
+For setting a secure database key you can generate one like this,

 ```bash
 python -c "import secrets; print(secrets.token_hex(32))"
 ```
+and just assign the SECRET_KEY variable to the output.

-You are going to need your IP address to be for people on your network to be able to access the site.
+You are going to need your IP address for people on your network to be able to access the site.

 ```bash
 # For Raspberry Pi